She and I: Content

 The song is an uptempo, rock-tinged song professing marital lust.

 Critical reception

 Country music writer Tom Roland noted that the song "featured a barrage of unique sounds," including a "strange drum effect" (the echo for each snare drum beat would end with a pop, instead of "decaying").
 Also, the album version of the song featured a false ending (much like Elvis Presley's "Suspicious Minds"), whereby the song fades out before returning to full volume and then fading back out.

 Music video

 The music video was directed by David Hogan and premiered in early 1986.

 Single and album edits

-The version of "She and I" released for radio airplay, the music video, and retail sale as a 7-inch single is nearly two minutes shorter than the full-length album version.
+The version of "She and I" was released for radio airplay, the music video, and retail sale as a 7-inch single is nearly two minutes shorter than the full-length album version.
 Among other noticeable differences, the single version's end is abridged and does not include the false fade.